Parenting: Optimizing Knowledge Selection of Retrieval-Augmented Language Models with Parameter Decoupling and Tailored Tuning: Related Work

 \subsection{Addressing Noisy Contexts and Internal-External Knowledge Conflicts}

 After retrieving external knowledge, effectively integrating it with the internal knowledge of LLMs is essential for enhancing the quality of the final output response~\cite{fan2024survey}.
 On the one hand, retrieval algorithms cannot achieve complete accuracy, and therefore RALMs will inevitably introduce task-irrelevant noises~\cite{creswellselection}.
 To address the above issue, SA-RetRobust~\cite{yoranmaking} enhances the noise robustness of LLMs by introducing an additional fine-tuning step.
 Info-RAG~\cite{xu2024unsupervised} and RAAT~\cite{fang2024enhancing} design unsupervised training and adaptive adversarial training strategies, respectively.
 On the other hand, models tend to become confused when there is conflict between external knowledge and the internal memory of LLMs~\cite{wu2024faithful}, particularly when the external factual evidence is incoherent or semantically incomplete~\cite{tan2024blinded,xieadaptive}.
 To address the aforementioned challenge, prompt-based methods improve LLMs' faithfulness to context through carefully designed prompting strategies~\cite{zhou2023context}.
 IRCAN~\cite{shi2024ircan} identifies and reweights adherence-specific neurons.
 Decoding-based methods measure differences in output probabilities between conditions with and without context~\cite{shi2024trusting,jin2024tug}.
 KAFT~\cite{li2023large} focuses on constructing specific instruction-tuning datasets.
-However, these methods fail to strike optimal balance between adherence and robustness.
+PH3~\cite{jin2024cutting} mitigates knowledge conflicts by pruning negative attention heads using the path patching technique.
+KnowPO~\cite{zhang2025knowpo} guides the model to avoid errors in knowledge selection by constructing a knowledge conflict dataset and incorporating preference optimization training.